LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Information-processing activities at a certain time and place in an information system use certain data in order to create, update, or delete other data.
 For example, the clerk entering Mr. Russo’s administrative data into the patient administration system when he arrives at the Kreikebohm Rehabilitation Centre creates or updates Mr. Russo’s patient data.
-For the sake of simplicity, we will from here on subsume creating, updating, or deleting patient data under the term “updating.”
+For the sake of simplicity, we will from here on subsume creating, updating, or deleting patient data under the term "updating."

 In Sect.
 2.8, we already introduced the important concepts for the domain layer, namely entities, entity types, and information-processing functions.
-Entities are excerpts of the real or conceivable world, such as “patient Mr. Russo,” while an entity type (such as “patient”) is a set of virtual or physical entities that have certain properties in common.
+Entities are excerpts of the real or conceivable world, such as "patient Mr. Russo," while an entity type (such as "patient") is a set of virtual or physical entities that have certain properties in common.
 An information-processing function (short: function) is a directive in a health care setting on how to use data on entity types and how to update data on entity types (such as care planning or patient admission).
 At the domain layer, we now use these concepts for health information system modeling to describe entity types, functions, and the relationships between functions and entity types performed in a health care setting.

-The function administrative admission updates the entity type “patient,” which represents a patient’s administrative data.
+The function administrative admission updates the entity type "patient," which represents a patient’s administrative data.
 This indicates that during the administrative admission, patient data such as name, birthdate, insurance data, and identification numbers are documented for the first time or updated.
-The entity type “patient” is used by the function medical admission which indicates that during a medical admission, the administrative data is available and can be used.
+The entity type "patient" is used by the function medical admission which indicates that during a medical admission, the administrative data is available and can be used.
-Medical admission, in turn, updates the patient’s “medical history.”
+Medical admission, in turn, updates the patient’s "medical history."
 This indicates that information on the medical history is documented or updated during medical admission.
-Both the entity types “patient” and “medical history” are needed to create a medical care plan.
+Both the entity types "patient" and "medical history" are needed to create a medical care plan.
 Therefore, these two entity types are used by the function medical care planning.
 In 3LGM^2 models, functions are represented by rectangles and entity types are represented by ovals.

-Functions and entity types can be structured hierarchically by “specialization” and “decomposition.”
+Functions and entity types can be structured hierarchically by "specialization" and "decomposition."
 When a function or an entity type is specialized, all its sub-elements are a refinement of the function or the entity type and independent of the respective super-element.
 For a function, this means that the activities regarding this function are performed differently in different contexts.
-The function “execution of diagnostic procedures,” for example, has different specializations in different diagnostic departments.
+The function "execution of diagnostic procedures," for example, has different specializations in different diagnostic departments.
 Similarly, an entity type can have different forms for slightly different purposes: A radiologic finding is different from a laboratory finding; but both are specializations of findings, which is the generalized term.

 By contrast, when a function or an entity type is decomposed, all its sub-elements form a proper subset of the function or the entity type.
 An activity regarding a function is only completed if all activities regarding all its decomposed subfunctions are completed.
 For example, the activities regarding patient admission are only completed if appointment scheduling, patient identification, administrative admission, medical admission, nursing admission, and visitor and information services have been performed.
 Similarly, a decomposed entity type is only complete when all its subordinate entity types are available.
-The entity type “patient,” for example, must contain a name, a PIN, the patient’s address, and insurance data.
+The entity type "patient," for example, must contain a name, a PIN, the patient’s address, and insurance data.

 Both decomposition and specialization are represented by dashed arrows from sub-elements to super-elements in 3LGM^2.
 For modelers, it is important to differentiate between specialization and composition at the domain layer.
 To avoid misunderstandings, it might be useful to predefine the use of only one hierarchical relationship for functions or entity types in one model.
 If this is not possible, one should at least consider that an entity type or a function cannot be specialized and decomposed at the same time.

 Using relationships and updating relationships between functions and entity types are inherited to their sub-elements, no matter whether the functions or entity types were decomposed or specialized.
-This means, for example, that the PIN, which is a sub-element of the entity type “patient,” may be updated by the functions patient identification, administrative admission, etc. although the “update” relationship is only modeled between the super-ordinated entity type “patient” and the respective functions.
+This means, for example, that the PIN, which is a sub-element of the entity type "patient," may be updated by the functions patient identification, administrative admission, etc. although the "update" relationship is only modeled between the super-ordinated entity type "patient" and the respective functions.

 Functions are usually performed in certain parts of health care settings.
 The execution of radiologic procedures, for example, is performed in the radiology department of a hospital.
-We call those parts of health care settings “organizational units.”
+We call those parts of health care settings "organizational units."

 `An organizational unit is a part of a facility which can be defined by responsibilities.`